-- Rich in nitrogen, phosphorus, and potassium, digestate can produce a natural high-nutrient, and odorless fertilizer that will help raise soil organic matter levels and increase water holding capacity.
-HRS AD systems are designed to produce a superior quality digestate that is less expensive and more environmentally friendly than chemically produced fertilizers.
+- Rich in nitrogen, phosphorus, and potassium, digestate can produce a natural high-nutrient, and odourless fertiliser that will help raise soil organic matter levels and increase water holding capacity.
+HRS AD systems are designed to produce a superior quality digestate that is less expensive and more environmentally friendly than chemically produced fertilisers.

-- Regulation-compliant pasteurization treatments ensure harmful substances and pathogens are eliminated from digestate fertilizers, making them suitable for land spreading purposes.
+- Regulation-compliant pasteurisation treatments ensure harmful substances and pathogens are eliminated from digestate fertilisers, making them suitable for land spreading purposes.

 - Concentration significantly reduces the volume of digestate.
 This means that, whether your digestate creates a commodity that can be used or sold, reducing its volume will decrease the expense of storage, transport, application, and disposal.

-- Appropriate thermal energy sources and heat transfer operations can optimize heat recovery and save as much as 70% of the thermal energy needed for processes such as evaporation and pasteurization.
+- Appropriate thermal energy sources and heat transfer operations can optimise heat recovery and save as much as 70% of the thermal energy needed for processes such as evaporation and pasteurisation.